-The Certificate III in Business will provide trainees with an introduction to working in Government and how this relates to their individual workplaces.
+The Certificate III in Business will provide you with an introduction to working in Government and how this relates to your individual workplace.

 The program is to be completed by attending face-to-face training and undertaking training online.
 There will also be on-the-job training in the workplace, all of which will assist the trainees in developing the foundation skills and knowledge required to work effectively as a South Australian public sector employee.

 The Certificate III level uses terminology such as:

 - Contributes to